yTarik0/CheckFilm-TelegramBot/README.md

-# CheckFilm-TelegramBot
+# CheckMovie-TelegramBot
+- Author: yTarik0
+- Version: @v.10
-- checks if a film is on a streaming - webservice
+- checks if a move is on a streaming - webservice
-- for telegrambot
 - can also used to check series